 Research the Industry

-1. Gather Information
+1. Gather information

-Begin by researching the industry and specific companies you’re interested in.
+Begin with information about the industry and specific companies you’re interested in.
 Look for news articles, company websites, and social media profiles to learn about their history, products, and services.
 Use resources like Glassdoor, LinkedIn, and Indeed to understand company culture and employee satisfaction.
 A LinkedIn survey shows that 75% of job seekers research a company’s brand before they apply for a job.
 Don’t be afraid to contact the vacancy holder or people in the company who can tell you more about the job.

 2. Network